avito-tech/avito-android/docs/content/docs/test/Runner.md

 # Avito test runner

-This is the Gradle to run Android instrumentation tests.
+This is the Gradle plugin to run Android instrumentation tests.

 It can do the following: